Recently updated on April 21st, 2026 at 11:26 am

 You: Serve the Defendant with the Plaintiff’s Claim and Order to Go to Small Claims Court

-After you file your case in Georgia, the Magistrate Court will issue a Summons and a copy of your Plaintiff’s Claim for the defendant.
-You are responsible for serving the defendant, which can usually be done by:
+After you file your case in Georgia, the Magistrate Court will issue a summons and a copy of your Statement of Claim for the defendant.
+The court will typically arrange for service of these documents, usually through the sheriff or another authorized process server, and the cost is included in your filing fee or charged separately.

-If you use the sheriff or a process server, you may need to provide copies of the documents and pay any required service fees (or request a fee waiver if eligible).
-If serving by certified mail, the court clerk can assist with preparing the notice.
+If additional service is needed, you may be required to provide copies of the documents and pay any applicable service fees (or request a fee waiver if eligible).

-Once the defendant is served, the proof of service (from the sheriff, process server, or mail receipt) must be filed with the court to confirm the defendant was properly notified.
+Once the defendant is served, proof of service is filed with the court to confirm that the defendant was properly notified.

 Step 6